JLA: Age of Wonder

-JLA: Age of Wonder was a 2003 two-issue mini-series of comics from DC's Elseworlds imprint.
+JLA: Age of Wonder is a 2003 two-issue mini-series of comics from DC's Elseworlds imprint.
 Taking place from 1876 to 1913, the comics follow Clark Kent and Lex Luthor as they use superpowers to create technical innovations.
 The comics also follow the creation of the League of Science, a superhero league dedicated to spreading these innovations for the good of mankind.
 The series was written by Adisakdi Tantimedh, with art by P. Craig Russell and Galen Showman.

 Plot

-Issue One
+Issue one

 During the 1876 Philadelphia Centennial Exposition, Daily Planet reporter Lois Lane conducts an interview with Lex Luthor, a young businessman.
 Luthor tells Lane about his partnership with Thomas Edison's company, and how the technology will influence the world.
 Luthor is interrupted mid-sentence by a spectacle which amasses many guests: a flying man is carrying the Torch of the Statue of Liberty for the exposition.
 The flying man introduces himself to the onlookers as Clark Kent, and explains that he has incredible powers and abilities that he wanted to use for good during the dawn of this "age of wonder".
 Lois tells Kent that Lex Luthor could vouch for him to work with Thomas Edison.
 Before Luthor can give an answer, Clark accepts and flies to Edison's compound at Menlo Park, New Jersey.

-At the compound, Edison is unwilling to hire Kent.
-However, Kent convinces Edison by shaping a palmful of sand into a light bulb using his powers.
+At the compound, Edison is unwilling to hire Kent, but Kent convinces Edison by shaping a palmful of sand into a light bulb using his powers.
 Upon impressing Edison employee Nikola Tesla with his workload, Tesla shares his complaints with Kent about Edison, concerned that Edison takes credit for everyone's contributions.
 Tesla is confused why Kent chose to not take advantage of his powers for his own benefits.
 Clark admits that he is not seeking personal fame and fortune, but rather knowledge.
 Luthor argues that in his view, the business of invention is all about money.

 Tesla, Luthor, and Kent join Edison's rival George Westinghouse after Edison refuses to adopt Tesla's plans for alternating current electricity.
 Under Westinghouse, Clark Kent, who has adopted the name "Superman", works alongside Luthor to build a hydroelectric power station at Niagara Falls.
 Lois Lane arrives at the station to interview Kent and Luthor.
 Luthor claims the future lies on those who control the means of production and marketing of inventions, namely himself.
 Lois is shoved over the edge of Niagara Falls by a large mob of reporters summoned by Luthor, and is saved by Kent.